Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 Hover over the box plots to see their median, q1 & q3, lowest and highest counts.
 ```

-We can see the most expressed gene by far with a median count of around 3.75, followed by some mitochondrial genes (denoted by the 'MT-' prefix).
+We can see the most expressed gene by far is Malat1 with a median count of around 3.75, followed by some mitochondrial genes (denoted by the 'MT-' prefix).

 ```note
 ### Malat1